 As an increasingly successful l’OM developed a modern fan culture in the 1960s, so the cycle track was built over and supporters brought closer to the action.

 Ironically, the most memorable match here didn’t involve l’OM but Platini’s France, the dramatic 3-2 semi-final win over Portugal at Euro 84.
 BBC commentator John Motson, for once, lost his voice.

-Convenient for the Vélodrome, the Adagio Access Marseille Prado Périer offers affordable apartment-style units with hotel accoutrements, such as a reception area.
-The same group has other properties by the Vieux Port and station.
+Also convenient for the Vélodrome on avenue du Prado, the Adagio Access Marseille Prado Périer offers affordable apartment-style units with hotel accoutrements, such as a reception area.

 Round the corner, the Little Temple Bar (7 rue de la Paix) is more about drinking than posing by the waterfront.
-The other sport-centric expat bar of note is Le Kilt (169 avenue du Prado), one metro stop towards town from the stadium, with a large terrace.
+The other sport-centric expat bar of note is Le Kilt (169 avenue du Prado), one métro stop towards town from the stadium, now more bistro than boisterous bar.